June 24, 2026

 Amazon was founded in 1994 by Jeff Bezos and started as an online bookstore.

-Today, Amazon offers various services including ecommerce, cloud computing, and digital streaming.
+Today, Amazon offers various services, including ecommerce, cloud computing, and digital streaming.

 The Amazon marketplace is an ecommerce platform that allows business owners and third-party sellers to list and sell their products (both new and used products) directly to customers.